fbunc/00_fuzzy_question_for_a_mathematician/readme.md

 We could continue this table for $k_w=-1$, with the mirrored curves totaling  $2^4$ mirrored curves

-This change is just to indicate more clearly that up to 48 curves can be created mirroring the same $\vec{X}$, being the first 8 paths:
+This change is just to indicate more clearly that up to 48 curves can be created mirroring the same $\vec{\mathbf{X}}$, thus creating a mesh based on the curve's shape :